sasa5linkar/SWN-synth-eval-set/README.md

 Synthetic evaluation datasets are artificially created collections of data designed to test and validate computational models, particularly in domains where real-world data may be scarce, biased, or too sensitive to use.
 These datasets are generated through algorithms or simulations that aim to mimic the statistical properties of real data, allowing researchers to conduct robust evaluations under controlled conditions (Lu et al., 2024).

 The advent of **Large Language Models** (LLMs) had allowed for creation of much better synthetic datasets.
-For purposes of NLP tasks, among them sentiment analysis, LLMs have proven that can perform adequate annotation with just a few examples (Brown et al., 2020).
+For purposes of NLP tasks, among them sentiment analysis, LLMs have proven that can perform adequate annotation with just a few examples (Amatriain, 2024; Brown et al., 2020).

 **Zero-shot Learning** involves the model making predictions or annotations without having seen any explicit examples of the task during training.
-This capability is particularly useful for sentiment analysis in languages or contexts where annotated data are scarce, as it allows the LLM to apply its pre-existing knowledge to new, unseen tasks (Brown et al., 2020).
+This capability is particularly useful for sentiment analysis in languages or contexts where annotated data are scarce, as it allows the LLM to apply its pre-existing knowledge to new, unseen tasks (Amatriain, 2024; Brown et al., 2020).

 **Few-shot Learning**, on the other hand, provides the model with a small number of examples from which it can learn to perform a task.
-This approach is especially advantageous for refining the model's understanding and increasing its accuracy in specific applications, such as distinguishing nuanced sentiment expressions (Brown et al., 2020)..
+This approach is especially advantageous for refining the model's understanding and increasing its accuracy in specific applications, such as distinguishing nuanced sentiment expressions (Brown et al., 2020).

 The utilization of **Prompts and Responses** with LLMs enables these learning paradigms to be applied effectively.
 By crafting prompts that guide the model towards the desired output, researchers can leverage the LLM's capabilities for sentiment analysis.
 This involves providing a prompt that clearly states the task, such as identifying the sentiment of a given text, and then allowing the model to generate a response based on its training and the context provided by the prompt.
-Such an approach has been instrumental in harnessing the power of LLMs for detailed sentiment analysis, offering a flexible and efficient method for analysing sentiment across diverse datasets(Brown et al., 2020)..
+Such an approach has been instrumental in harnessing the power of LLMs for detailed sentiment analysis, offering a flexible and efficient method for analysing sentiment across diverse datasets (Amatriain, 2024).

 This raises the question of whether LLMs could be employed not just to create an evaluation dataset, but to annotate the entirety of Serbian WordNet with sentiment polarity values.
 The decision to focus on creating a small evaluation dataset stems from the prohibitive computational expense associated with annotating the entire network.